Skip to content

 I don’t know about you but I have a love-hate relationship with split squats.
-Whether It’s a regular split squat, front foot elevated (FFE) split squat, or rear foot elevated (RFE) split squat, all of them are equally great and brutal.
+Whether It’s a regular split squat, front foot elevated (FFE) split squat, or rear foot elevated (RFE) split squat, all are equally great and brutal.

 One of the best parts about split squats is how dynamic they can be.
 This article is for anyone who’s wondered about the differences between a regular split squat versus a rear foot elevated split squat versus a front foot elevated split squat.